|

 Use Stabilizer

-I personally use and recommend Pellon stick and tear away stabilizer.
-You can put this on the back of the article of clothing you’re going to stitch on and it tears away when you’re finished.
+I personally use and recommend Pellon Stick-N-Tear Stabilizer.
+Place some on the back of the article of clothing you’re going to stitch on, and when you’re finished, it tears away easily.

 Use A Smaller Needle

 Because stretchy fabrics tend to be knit fabrics with a tighter weave, using a thick needle with a large eye will be harder to get through the fabric.
-I recommend selecting a smaller embroidery needle and maybe using less strands of embroidery thread.
-This makes it way easier to pull through the fabric and also decreases your chances of damaging the fabric.
+Select a smaller embroidery needle and try using fewer strands of embroidery thread.
+This makes it much easier to pull through the fabric and also reduces your chances of damaging it.

 Be Gentle And Pay Attention To Stitch Tension

-You’ll have to use extra care when embroidering on fabric that stretches because you won’t want it to wrinkle.
+You’ll need to use extra care when embroidering on fabric that stretches, so it doesn’t wrinkle.
 You may have to slow down a bit and be really mindful of how tight you’re making your stitches.

-If you notice wrinkling, stop and try to loosen the stitches.
-If that doesn’t resolve the problem, use a seam ripper and take some of the stitches out.
+If you notice puckering, stop and try to loosen the stitches.
+If that doesn’t resolve the problem, use a seam ripper to remove some stitches.

-With a little care and practice, along with the right tools, you’ll be able to embroidery stretchy fabrics with ease!
+With a little care and practice, along with the right tools, you’ll be able to embroider stretchy fabrics with ease.
+Have a tip that wasn’t covered in this article?
+Please share yours in the comments!

 Similar Posts